daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-23-Using-NumPy-to-Compute-Large-Scale-Planetary-Volumes.md

 >>> [4923 7457 7669 ...
 5805 2529 5252]
 ```

 Looking good!
-Ok, the moment of truth...
+Ok, the moment of truth.
+Let's plug our NumPy array of one million radii into our equation for **r** (radius) again:

 ```ruby
 volumes = 4/3 * np.pi * radii**3
 ```
-The calculation completes so quickly, I want to double-check the size and values of our *volumes* array to make sure it everything was actually computed!
+The calculation completes so quickly, I want to double-check the size and values of our **volumes** array to make sure it everything was actually computed!

 ```ruby
 np.size(volumes)